How to Get the Most from Your Massage

 Inform - Let the therapist know about any areas in your body are injured, tight or sore.
 You should also notify your therapist of any medical conditions, such as high blood pressure, skin disorders or a heart condition.
 This will allow the therapist to design a treatment which is safe and effective for you.

 Relax - Do the best you can to let go of the day's worries when you get on the table.
 The mind and body are fundamentally connected; any tension in your mind will increase the tension in your body.
-To get the most out of your massage, take a few moments to breathe deeply and slowly to quiet your mind as you enter the treatment room.
+To assist in your relaxation you can focus on your breath, slowing it down to a steady, deep rhythm.

 Get Comfortable - Most massage treatments are traditionally performed with the client either partially or fully undressed.
 While it is most common to be fully undressed or have only underwear on, you are always welcome to keep as many articles of clothing on as makes you feel comfortable.
 Less clothing allows the therapist to access muscles more fully, but it is more important that you feel relaxed and comfortable.
 The therapist will always keep you draped with a sheet, revealing only the part of the body that she is currently working on.